Beckon Hill Farms

 Juliette

-Sassiest of the cows, she's a great mom to Cider.
+Sassiest of the cows, she's a great mom to Fergus.

 Likes: Neck scratches, shoulder rubs, and ALL the apples.